Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/overview/_index.en.md

 This presentation section covers:
 - **Mission Objective**: Stop a runaway LEGO train using AI at the Edge
-- **Architecture Overview**: See the Edge Computing setup powered by the Nvidia Jetson Orin
+- **Architecture Overview**: See the Edge Computing setup powered by the NVIDIA Jetson Orin
 - **OpenShift Environment**: Learn about your cloud infrastructure and access details
 - **Lab Organization**: Understand how the workshop is structured across different technologies